Gdudek-git/multithreading-example/README.md

 ## General info
-Simple project that shows example of using threads.
+Simple application that uses multiple threads.

 ## Technologies
 Project is created with: